Wolfram Language & Mathematica

 Upcoming Events

 This course introduces core technologies for getting started quickly with the Wolfram technology stack.
-Learn to work with Wolfram Notebooks in the cloud as well as on your desktop and familiarize yourself with the syntax and programming fundamentals of Wolfram Language.
+Learn to use Wolfram Notebooks in the cloud and on your desktop, get familiar with the syntax and programming fundamentals of Wolfram Language and be introduced to Wolfram Notebook Assistant for help with writing and fixing code.
+This course provides comprehensive instruction guided by a live instructor.
+No prior experience with Wolfram Language is required.
+A certificate of course completion is available.